Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Conclusion and discussion

 This paper introduces a section pursuit index that can be used to detect hollow or dense features that are visible in slices but hidden in projections.
 The index uses the distribution outside each current slice as a reference, and computes its difference from the slice distribution.
 The comparison of the two distributions is calculated as the positive sum of differences of normalized bin counts.
 To avoid differences arising from the overall shape we consider spherical multivariate distributions.
 In addition, we use the expected cumulative distribution function to reweight the inside and outside distributions separately, such that the expected counts are uniform across all bins.

-The section pursuit index can be used together with the slice display in the tourr package to define a guided slice tour.
+The section pursuit index can be used together with the slice display in the \texttt{tourr} package to define a guided slice tour.
 This means that we can use the available optimization routines, and we can further look at the interpolated optimization path.
 In practice, to conform to the assumption of an underlying spherical distribution, we can shave off points outside the hypersphere.
 Since the focus is on detecting hidden features in the center of the distribution, we do not expect to lose important information doing so.
 In case of simulated data, augmenting the data to be of this form is also an option.

 We have shown how to use the section pursuit index to explore non-linear decision boundaries of classification models, or similarly, to explore complex inequality conditions that depend on multiple parameters.
 In all examples, we have sampled the parameter space and evaluated the classification or inequality conditions for all points.
 We then dropped points assigned to one particular class, or in conflict with the inequality condition to generate the hollow features in the distribution.
+This allowed us to identify interesting slices with section pursuit, and we then showed the full sample (including the previously removed subset) with color coding in that slice to visualize the result.
 For all examples considered, the optimization resulted in slice views that illustrate interesting aspects of the boundaries.
 Additional potential applications for section pursuit include the exploration of non-standard multivariate confidence regions or Bayesian credible regions.

+Note that large samples are required to obtain useful insights using the section pursuit method.
+As discussed in the context of sufficient sample size, the number of data points quickly grows with the number of dimensions.
+The applications we have studied here are considering simulated data in up to seven dimensions.
+In the case of larger parameter space we recommend to first reduce dimensionality: in the olives data example we have selected variables based on prior knowledge, in the PDFSense example in the Appendix we have used principal component analysis prior to the application of section pursuit.
+The method is not appropriate for small sample size data, in those cases interactive methods such as linked brushing will be preferred.

 Depending on the application, different index definitions would be recommended.
-Several variations on the index would be produced different choices of weights, and parameters in the generalized index definition (Section \ref{sec:generalise}).
+Several variations on the index would be produced through different choices of weights, and parameters in the generalized index definition.
 This paper hasn't fully explored the impact of all the choices, but the same type of diagnostics, in particular, the index visualization presented in Section \ref{sec:viz}, could be used decide.